Tellusant/docs/presentations/index.md

 ---
 #### [What Is to Be Done?
 How What We Do Changes the World (Slowly)](S.Canback-Tellusant-Global-Retreat-Punta-Cana.pdf)
-The presentation, structured by the Rule of Threes, discusses how our solutions are used in various contexts.
-It shows this by examples.
+The presentation, structured by the Rule of Threes, shows by examples how our solutions generate insicts around the world.
+It was part of our training sessions at our Global Office Retreat in Punta Cana, Dom.
+Rep.
 #### [Staffan Canback: The World Is My Oyster — Personal Reflections from a Career in Global Business](S.Canback-Harvard-Club-Boston-Speech.pdf)
-This is my inaugural speech for the Harvard Club of Boston's new business interest group: “The World Is My Oyster: Personal Reflections from a Career in Global Business.”
+This is the inaugural speech for the Harvard Club of Boston's new business interest group: “The World Is My Oyster: Personal Reflections from a Career in Global Business.”
 It starts with a few slides on tariffs and recessions, then segues to the real topic: why, where, and what in global business.
 It draws heavily on TelluBase data.

 #### [Staffan Canbäck: The Lund Lecture](S.Canback-Tellusant-Lund-Lecture.pdf)
 This educational deck contains an overview of Tellusant's methods interlaced with travel stories, and a breakout session for the students.
 The materials were used at a lecture at Lund University for master's students in May 2024.
 It draws heavily on TelluBase data.